chrishic/AWS-certs/deep-dives/dynamodb/README.md

 	- Use case: split RCU and WCU
 		- primary table for writes only - set high WCU
 		- GSI for reads only - set high RCU
+* Two types of read/write capacity modes
+	- Provisioned
+		- You provision read and write capacity in anticipation of need
+			- Good for when workload is predictable
+		- Read capacity units (RCU)
+			- (Strongly consistent) 1 read/sec for item up to 4KB
+			- (Eventually consistent) 2 read/sec for item up to 4KB
+			- Transactional reads require 2 RCU for 1 read/sec for each 4KB
+		- Write capacity units (WCU)
+			- 1 write/sec for item up to 1KB
+			- Transactional writes require 2 WCU for 1 write/sec for each 1KB
+		- Auto Scaling for DynamoDB
+			- Autoscale capacity adjusts per configured min/max levels
+				- Watches table for elevated requests (read/write), which triggers CloudWatch alarm
+			- Uses Target Tracking method to try to stay close to target utilization
+			- Currently does not scale down if table's consumption drops to zero
+				- Workarounds:
+					- Send requests to the table until it auto scales down
+					- Manually reduce the max capacity to be the same as minimum capacity
+			- Also supports Global Secondary Indexes
+				- Makes sense since GSI are essentially copies of the table
+	- On-Demand
+		- For flexible capacity at small premium cost
+		- Alternative to Auto Scaling
+		- Useful if you can't deal with scaling lag or truly have no idea of the anticipated capacity requirements
+		- Instantly allocates capacity as needed with no concept of provisioned capacity
+		- Costs more than traditional provisioning and auto scaling
+	- NOTE: if you go beyond provisioned capacity, you'll get an exception
+		- `ProvisionedThroughputExceededException`
+* Reading data
+	- Query
+		- Very efficient, uses indexes
+		- must provide partition key
+		- optionally can provide sort key
+	- Scan
+		- Reads entire table, with option to filter out results before sending
+		- Very expensive, slow
+* Using DynamoDB Streams
+	- Have stream trigger Lambda function
+	- Lambda trigger can do any of the following:
+		1. Update Elastic Search
+		2. Send change notification (SNS message)
+		3. Compute realtime aggregation and store results back in DynamoDB
+		4. Send data to Kinesis Firehose->S3(Parquet)->Athena pipeline for adhoc analytics

 # DynamoDB